-Alternatively, the shading calculation of designPH 2 may be used for building certification.
-Complex shading scenarios can be analysed in detail and exported to PHPP as shading factors.
+Alternatively, the shading calculation of designPH from version 2 onwards may be used for building certification.
+Complex shading scenarios can be analysed precisely and exported as shading factors to the PHPP.
+The calculation accuracy of the analysis must be adjusted according to the complexity of the shading situation (see designPH manual).

-More details about designPH can be found at:

-www.passivehouse.com \rightarrow PHPP \rightarrow designPH
+More details about designPH at: www.passivehouse.com \rightarrow PHPP \rightarrow designPH